inversify/inversify-logger-middleware/README.md

                             └── value : Weapon
 ```

-You can configure which elements of the resolution plan are being desplayed.
+You can configure which elements of the resolution plan are being displayed.

 This kind of information can help you during the development of applications with InersifyJS.